DNadas98/training-portal/README.md

 ### Authentication, authorization

-- <strong>If no real OAuth2 and/or SMTP credentials are provided, sign-in is still possible using the default admin e-mail and password found in the `.env` file</strong>

-The application supports OAuth2 for login, allowing users to sign in with external accounts like Google, GitHub, and Facebook.
-This method simplifies login procedures by using existing social media profiles, enhancing user convenience and security.

-For local sign-ups, the application requires email verification.
+The application supports local sign-ups and sign-ins.
+The application requires email verification.
 Users must verify their email through a sent link to activate their accounts, ensuring authenticity and reducing unauthorized access.

-Additionally, the application employs a flexible user management system where a single ApplicationUser can have multiple UserAccounts, accommodating both local and OAuth2-linked accounts.
-This design allows users to link multiple external identities to their application profile, facilitating easy switching between different login methods while maintaining a unified profile.
-This model streamlines account management and strengthens security and user experience.

-The API uses JWTs (JSON Web Tokens) for authentication.
+The backend API uses JWTs (JSON Web Tokens) for authentication.
 After a successful login at the Login endpoint, the user receives a Bearer Token in the response body, and a Refresh Token as a cookie named `jwt`.
 This cookie is HTTPOnly, SameSite = "strict", Secure)<br><br>
 Secured endpoints can be accessed by supplying the Bearer Token in the Authorization